 Litigating post-conviction DNA testing motions requires expertise in:

 Mr. Cooley has expertise in all these areas and has litigated and negotiated numerous post-conviction DNA testing motions across the United States.
 He also litigated Commonwealth v.
 Conway, 14 A.3d 101 (Pa.
 Super.
-2011), which changed the landscape of the DNA testing case law to benefit innocent prisoners pursuing DNA testing.
+2011), which changed the landscape of the DNA testing case law in Pennsylvania to benefit innocent prisoners pursuing DNA testing.
 Mr. Cooley has pursuaded several prosecutors to consent to DNA testing in lieu of litigating the issue, saving his client and the Commonwealth time and money.

 Here are samples of DNA motions I've written and filed: